adam-mcdaniel/sage/README.md

 ## What is Sage?

 Sage is a programming language that tries to be maximally portable, expressive, and intuitive.
 It borrows some aspects of Rust, C, and Python.
-It currently has an x86 compiler backend, a C source backend, and an interpreter backend [which can run on the web](https://adam-mcdaniel.net/sage).
+It currently has an x86 compiler backend, a C source backend, and a VM interpreter backend [which can run on the web](https://adam-mcdaniel.net/sage).

 <div align="center">
   <p float="left">